-Please advise the Members’ Health Plan if you separate or divorce so that the correct order for payment of benefits can be determined.
-If the Plan is not advised, it is assumed the first payor is the plan of the parent who has the earlier birthday in the calendar year.
+Please advise GSC if you separate or divorce so that the correct order for payment of benefits can be determined.
+If not, GSC will assume the first payor is the plan of the parent who has the earlier birthday in the calendar year.

 Co-ordination With Government Plans

 No payment is provided by this Plan for any portion that is covered or funded by any of the following: